 *Note: Honors Humanities 2210 Leadership Development was offered for seminar credit until Spring 2017.

 The majority of Honors courses are core curriculum courses that fulfill the general education requirements of any major.
 Some Honors courses are electives that provide the credit hours needed to complete an associate's degree or certificate program.
-Honors courses are offered as individual courses or as component parts of an Honors Seminar.
-In addition, Honors Independent Study is available to students who wish to explore in depth an academic topic of personal interest under the guidance of a professor in that field.
+Honors courses are offered as individual courses or as component parts of an Honors Learning Community Seminar.
+In addition, Honors Independent Study is available to students who wish to explore an academic topic of personal interest in depth under the guidance of a professor in that field.

 Click here to view current Honors course offerings.